Loading...

 Looking for the perfect name for your griffin character?
 Try our griffin name generators:

-The fantasy realm is rich with diverse creatures beyond the iconic dragons, unicorns, and griffins.
+Fantasy has many creatures beyond the iconic dragons, unicorns, and griffins.
 Each species carries its own naming conventions reflecting their nature, culture, and role in the fantasy ecosystem.
+For a deeper look at how naming conventions differ across species, explore our guide to fantasy names by race.

 Goblin and troll names typically feature: